US finds 500 Native American boarding school deaths so far

 Haaland also announced Wednesday a yearlong tour for Interior Department officials that will allow former boarding school students from Native American tribes, Alaska Native villages and Native Hawaiian communities to share their stories as part of a permanent oral history collection.

-“It is my priority to not only give voice to the survivors and descendants of federal Indian boarding school policies, but also to address the lasting legacies of these policies so Indigenous Peoples can continue to grow and heal,” she said.

-Boarding school conditions varied across the U.S. and Canada.
-While some former students have reported positive experiences, children at the schools often were subjected to military-style discipline and had their long hair cut.
+The conditions at boarding and residential schools varied across the U.S. and Canada.
+While some former students have reported positive experiences, children at the schools often were subject to military-style discipline.

-Early curricula focused heavily on outdated vocational skills, including homemaking for girls.

-Tribal leaders have pressed the agency to ensure that any children’s remains that are found are properly cared for and delivered back to their tribes, if desired.
-The burial sites’ locations will not be released publicly to prevent them from being disturbed, Newland said.

-Accounting for the whereabouts of children who died has been difficult because records weren’t always kept.
-Ground penetrating radar has been used in some places to search for remains.
+James LaBelle Sr., who is Inupiaq, said he attended to two federal boarding schools where he learned about European and American history and language, math and science but nothing about Indigenous cultures and traditions.

-The National Native American Boarding School Healing Coalition, which created an early inventory of the schools, has said Interior’s work will be an important step for the U.S. in reckoning with its role in the schools but noted that the agency’s authority is limited.
+The boarding school coalition, which created an early inventory of the schools and shared its research with the Interior Department, praised Interior’s work but noted the agency’s scope is limited.
+The coalition has identified about 90 other boarding schools that fall outside of the federal government’s criteria.

-Later this week, a U.S. House subcommittee will hear testimony on a bill to create a truth and healing commission modeled after one in Canada.
-Several church groups are backing the legislation.
+A U.S. House subcommittee on Thursday will hear testimony on a bill to create a truth and healing commission modeled after one in Canada.
+Parker said it’s important in revealing a fuller truth about what happened to Native children.

+“Our children deserve to be found,” she said.
+“Our children deserve to be brought home.
+We are here for their justice.
+And we will not stop advocating until the United States fully accounts for the genocide committed against Native children.”

+Fonseca is a member of the AP’s Race and Ethnicity team.
+Follow her on Twitter at https://twitter.com/FonsecaAP.
+Associated Press writer Peter Smith in Pittsburgh, Pennsylvania, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.